X

 • Does the middle school have advanced coursework?

-Throughout Burke, and certainly in middle school, many classes are project-based – and students have the freedom to read, write, and create in ways that challenge them personally and that tie into their own interests.
+Throughout Burke, and certainly in middle school, many classes are project-based – so students have the freedom to read, write, and create in ways that challenge them personally and that tie into their own interests.

 • Can students have phones?

-The Middle School is a 100% phone-free space.
-Students are all issued an iPad through our 1:1 program, but iPads "sleep" at school overnight and students only use them in a classroom context.
+All middle schoolers are all issued an iPad through our 1:1 program, but iPads "sleep" at school overnight and students only use them in a guided classroom context.

-• Does Middle School have recess?
+• Does middle school have recess?

 6th-8th graders have PE on five days out of the 8-day "cycle," including one 90-minute class.